vmware-tanzu/tanzu-dev-portal/content/languages/dotnet/newsletter/first.md

 For my crimes, I'm a 5 times Microsoft MVP, GitHub Star, Progress Ninja, and the founder of the #WomenOfDotNet Initiative.

-This newsletter will have a tendency towards enterprise software development, but in truth, we'll cover all aspects of software development as we can learn something from everything.
+This newsletter will tend to enterprise software development, but we'll cover all aspects of software development as we can learn something from everything.

 ## What's new and exciting?

-- [Introducing the New T4 Command-Line Tool for .NET](https://devblogs.microsoft.com/dotnet/t4-command-line-tool-for-dotnet/) - Martez Killens, a solution engineer at VMware, is excited to see the powerful T4 tooling getting a new lease of life.
+- [Introducing the New T4 Command-Line Tool for .NET](https://devblogs.microsoft.com/dotnet/t4-command-line-tool-for-dotnet/) - Martez Killens, a solution engineer at VMware, is excited by this as it brings Distroless concepts to the .NET ecosystem.
+Allowing for container images with a small memory footprint, faster load times and smaller security surface area.

 - [Improved F# hints in Visual Studio](https://devblogs.microsoft.com/dotnet/improved-fsharp-hints-in-visual-studio/) - F# enthusiast, [Mårten Rånge](https://twitter.com/range_marten) believes type-hints are perhaps extra useful in a language like F# where, thanks to type inference, explicit types can be and often are omitted.